luizbgomide/sovereign/spells.md

 If onlookers have no reason to believe the illusion is false, they will unconsciously conform to its apparent physical qualities, halting before walls, reeling from imagined blows, and seeing their clothing burnt by illusory flames.
 The illusion will behave and act on its own in accordance with the caster’s intentions for it, but it cannot go more than a hundred feet from where it was conjured.

-Illusory monsters fight with the caster’s hit bonus, do 1d8 damage, have AC 10, and vanish if struck.
+Illusory monsters fight with the caster’s attack bonus, do 1d8 damage, have AC 10, and vanish if struck.
 There can be no more than one active illusionary attacker per two caster levels.
 Foes brought to zero HP fall unconscious and wake up ten minutes later with 1 HP.

 Creatures convinced the illusion is false can make a Mental saving throw each round to reject its psychic influences, becoming immune to its effects.
 The illusion lasts until dispelled, the caster drops it, or this spell is cast again.